A German right-wing extremist soldier's double life | DW | 20.05.2021

-Franco A., a goes on trial today.
+Franco A. goes on trial today.
 The German soldier allegedly plotted to attack prominent politicians while posing as a Syrian refugee.
-The case fuelled concerns over right-wing extremism in the Bundeswehr.
+The case has fueled concerns over right-wing extremism in the Bundeswehr.

-Germany's first ever false-flag far-right terrorist trial begins on Thursday, as former soldier Franco A.*, thought to be part of wider conspiracy in the armed forces, stands accused of plotting "a serious act of violence endangering the state," as well as fraud and illegally possessing weapons and explosives.
+Germany's first-ever false flag far-right terror trial begins on Thursday, as former soldier Franco A.*, thought to be part of a wider conspiracy in the armed forces, stands accused of plotting "a serious act of violence endangering the state," as well as fraud and illegally possessing weapons and explosives.
 The case sparked scrutiny of a network of far-right extremists in the German military.

 Prosecutors say the 32-year-old Bundeswehr officer took weapons and explosives from the German army to carry out an attack on targets including high-ranking politicians.